 Labiaplasty is a laser or surgical procedure that changes the shape or size of the labia minora (inner vaginal lip) or the labia majora (outer vaginal lip).
-While there may be medical indications for the procedure, it’s typically done for cosmetic reasons.
+While there may be medical indications for the procedure, most women who elect to have the procedure do so for cosmetic reasons.

 Who considers having this procedure?

 Women who seek labiaplasty may have congenital elongated labia tissue or stretching and/or swelling of the labia due to pregnancy and childbirth that causes discomfort during activity or while wearing tight clothing.
-While there’s no “normal” labia shape or size, many women opt for labiaplasty with hopes of slimmer or more symmetrical vaginal lips.
+However, increasingly, women are opting for laser labiaplasty to correct what they perceive to be cosmetic imperfections.
+While there’s no “normal” labia shape or size, many women undergo labiaplasty with hopes of slimmer or more symmetrical vaginal lips.

 How satisfied are women after the procedure?

+Labiaplasty is among the fastest growing cosmetic procedures today.
 An analysis of research published in the Journal of Sexual Medicine in 2011 showed that 90 – 95% of women who have vulvovaginal surgeries, including elective and medically needed procedures, are satisfied with their results.
-About 80-85% of women who’ve had the procedures report sexual satisfaction afterward.
+Most women report that they feel more confident and enjoy sex more afterward–about 80-85% of women who’ve had the procedures report greater sexual satisfaction post-procedure.